terabitti/django-turbo-mixins/README.md

 Django Class-Based Views using mixins and additional templates.

-There's no PyPI package because this should be simple enough to simply copy the file into project.
+There's no PyPI package because this should be simple enough to just copy the file into project.

 ## What does it do?